Shnagarsheth/STM32F4_all_projects/1_GPIO_Output (Bare Metal)/readme.md

     * Select **MDK-ARM** from *Code Generator* &#x2192; *ToolChain IDE.*
     * Choose your folder and click on **Generate Code**

-Vola you are ready to code 😀 in Keil $/mu$ Vision IDE.
+Vola you are ready to code 😀 in Keil μ-Vision IDE.
 Follow the main.c